io-monad/line-column/README.md

 lineColumn(testString).toIndex(1, 4)  // 3
 lineColumn(testString).toIndex(4, 5)  // 33

-// Shorthand form of .toIndex (compatible with find-line-column) lineColumn(testString, 33)            // { line:4, col: 5 }
+// Shorthand of .fromIndex (compatible with find-line-column) lineColumn(testString, 33)            // { line:4, col: 5 }

 // Object or Array is also acceptable